gabriel-azion/doc-studies-mocks/blogposts/object-storage/storage.md

 S3 Endpoint [s3.amazonaws.com]: https://s3.use-east-005.azionstorage.net/
 ```

-Now, you can access and manipulate objectsthrough S3cmd depending on the capabilities assigned to the S3 credential.
+Now, you can access and manipulate objects through S3cmd depending on the capabilities assigned to the S3 credential.

 Uploading an object using the S3 API